whaatt/Sink/README.md

 #### Shift Contexts ####

 Perhaps the trickiest part of the whole module is handling asynchronous movement of rows.
-As a motivating example, consider two clients that are currently offline.
-If one client deletes a row, and the other client moves a row, it is possible that the indices of the move will be affected if the delete update is processed first.
+As a motivating example, take two clients that are currently offline.
+If one client deletes a row, and the other client moves a row, it is possible that the indices of the move will not reflect the original intent if the delete update is processed first.

 For this reason, every message is published with the version number it is modifying.
-On the server side, we keep track of the entire update history, and if the next update to be processed was related to a historic table state (and not the current one), and if the udpate relies on row indices, we need to compute its _shift context_.
+On the server side, we keep track of the entire update history.
+If the next update to be processed was based on an old table state (and not the current one), and if the update relies on row indices, we need to compute its _shift context_.

 Shift contexts answer the following question: Given the indices in a certain update, what do those indices correspond to in the present table state?
 We can